alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Some languages and tools track purity or effects directly.
 In many procedural and object-oriented languages, purity rarely appears in the type, so we express it indirectly through naming, documentation, boundaries, tests, code review, and analyzers.

 That is still useful.
 A static analyzer, language feature, or project convention that marks a calculation as pure can solidify assumptions that were otherwise informal.
 It can catch accidental reads of time, culture, global state, random values, files, databases, or other services.
-It does not need to prove everything.
-It only needs to make an important assumption visible enough to review.
+It does not need to prove everything, only to make an important assumption visible enough to review.

 There is a tradeoff.
 Making behavior visible can make code more verbose.
 Passing `now`, `culture`, `taxRate`, or `discount` explicitly can be overkill.
 Expose the dependencies that materially affect correctness, repeatability, reuse, or caller obligations.